Unsolicited Fetishization Isn’t Okay on Bumble

 A notification pops up on Ugo’s phone from a girl he’s just matched with.

 Ugo Peter-Obiagwu is a New York-based model and fitness coach.
 His match could have used any of this as a starting point for a conversation.
 But he says messages like this are not unusual.

-A 2018 academic paper on bias and descrimination on dating apps found “broad and pervasive inequities in the desire for, and appeal of, users of minority racial and ethnic backgrounds.”
+A 2018 academic paper on bias and discrimination on dating apps found “broad and pervasive inequities in the desire for, and appeal of, users of minority racial and ethnic backgrounds.”

 One way these inequities manifest is through fetishization: when someone takes a single aspect of a person’s appearance or identity and sexualizes it.